What is Poria Mushroom Extract?

 Poria, Wolfiporia extensa (Poria cocos), is a fungus in the family Polyporaceae.
 It is a wood-decay fungus but has a terrestrial growth habit.
 It is notable in the development of a large, long-lasting underground sclerotium that resembles a small coconut.
-The sclerotium of Poria cocos has been used in the Chinese pharmacopoeia for thousands of years.
+The sclerotium of Poria cocos has been used in China for thousands of years.

-Wolfiporia extensa is a source of a triterpenoid compound, pachymic acid, which has been the object of scientific study based upon the mushroom's role in traditional Chinese medicine.
-Pachymic acid has been shown in scientific studies to prevent chronic inflammation, by inhibiting phospholipase A2 (PLA2)-induced extravasation.
+Wolfiporia extensa is a source of a triterpenoid compound, pachymic acid, which has been the object of scientific study based upon the mushroom's role in traditional Chinese usage.
 Pachymic acid has shown promise in support healthy cellular function.